Sixdd6/Industrial-Drill-Rig/README.md

-# Industrial-Drill-Rig
+# Industrial-Drill-Rig - Stuffified Alloys
+>
-This is the branch of IDR for base game only.
-See releases for downloads of all branches.
+> This is the branch of IDR for base game only.
+>